DmitryGaravsky/DXBenchmarks.Grids/README.md

 ### Benchmarking notes

-1. The results above are measured by using following PC configuration:
+1. The results above are measured by using the following PC configuration:
    Intel Core i7-4702HQ 2.2 GHz, 16 Gb, Win8.1x64)
 2. Here are [the bencmarking raw data and graphs](https://goo.gl/zCM6zT)